Egg

 While eggs are known for their high protein content, they also contain dietary cholesterol, fat, and sodium.
 One large egg has approximately 186mg of cholesterol, contributing to health debates, especially concerning vegan and vegetarian food sources.
 Despite these concerns, eggs can still offer important nutrients like protein and minerals.
 Alternatives like free-range eggs or plant-based egg alternatives can provide similar nutritional benefits with lower cholesterol and fat, aligning better with a well-balanced vegan diet.

-Vitamin and Mineral Content in Eggs
+Vitamin and mineral content in eggs

 Eggs are a nutritional powerhouse, offering an array of vitamins and minerals.
 A single large egg contains essential vitamins like B2, B5, B6, B12, D, and E, along with choline, contributing to brain development and metabolic function.
 In addition to being a great source of protein with all nine essential amino acids, eggs also contain minerals such as zinc, iron, and selenium, crucial for immune function, hormone health, and wound repair.
 While egg yolks add to cholesterol and fat intake, they are an important source of these nutrients, essential for overall health.